dd-pardal/tty-events/README.md

 # tty-events #

-`tty-events` is a fast package for handling events from the terminal, made for interactive, terminal-based applications.
+`tty-events` is a package for handling events from the terminal, made for interactive, terminal-based applications.

 ## Features